-Primary Welfare Officer allocations in the SRP have been set for 2016.
-Funding is provided at campus level provided the 2011 Student Family Occupation density for the campus exceeds .4559.
+Primary Welfare Officer allocations in the SRP have been set for 2017.
+Schools do not have to apply for funding.
+Funding is provided to schools that have primary enrolments at the campus level provided the 2011 Student Family Occupation density for the campus exceeds .4559.
 Where a school's campus enrolments increase additional per student funding will be provided.
 However, where enrolments decline no adjustment will be made.
 No adjustments are made for changes to Student Family Occupation density.

-The Primary Welfare Officer funding model in the SRP in 2016 consists of base funding and per student funding with a cap on the total funding available at each campus.
+The Primary Welfare Officer funding model in the SRP in 2017 consists of base funding and per student funding with a cap on the total funding available at each campus.
 The formula is as follows